 Subsequent census records, beginning in 1880, also listed the birth states or nations of the parents of those who were enumerated.
 This can open up new avenues of research into earlier generations for you.
 Birthplaces in census records are often incorrect, especially when it pertains to the parents, but it is worth looking into and checking.
 You never know when you will come across correct census information that will lead you to a birth record elsewhere. – Learn More

 There are reams of compiled church records from around the world held by the Jesus Christ Church of Latter-Day Saints (aka the Mormons).
 You may find your ancestor’s birth or baptism (the next best thing) record among those records.
-Just go to your local Latter-Day Saints family history center, look up your ancestor’s name in their index, and order any microfilm where you see their name included.
-The microfilm will be sent to your local center for you to view.
 You can also find church records in compiled books, on websites like Ancestry.com, and at the actual churches themselves.
 Quakers were particularly good at recording vital records within the church, and there are many books of Quaker church records available. – Learn More